 CLICK HERE to check out the Calliope Village Interactive Map where you can click on a building to hear a brief history!

 Most of the remainder of the buildings in the reconstructed Calliope Village are not part of the original Calliope.
 They were either moved to the site or constructed on this site, but the Calliope Village Committee has attempted to be true to the 1870s style.
 The buildings of the village come alive with period furnishings and hundreds of historical artifacts collected from around the community.

 This resurrected Calliope Village is a labor of love undertaken by scores of Hawarden citizens and organizations over many decades with a strong desire to preserve our heritage for those who come after us.
 It is a chance to relive our history.
 It is a work in progress, always looking for another building or another artifact.

 Lois Jean Interview by Jerry Mennenga.
 Jerry is a former daily newspaper photographer who worked for various papers throughout the U.S. for over 27 years.
 He now resides in Sioux City, Iowa and travels about Siouxland sharing stories about people and places he encounters such as Lois Jean Dawson, one of the co-founders of Calliope Village, on his website, lostinsiouxland.com.

 Jerry met Lois Jean by chance (May, 2015) when he stopped in Hawarden to check out Calliope Village, something he had passed by several times traveling to other destinations but never stopping.
-Jerry later scheduled a sit down chat with Lois Jean and created this video and how Calliope Village came about and the history it behind the area.
+Jerry later scheduled a sit down chat with Lois Jean and created this video on how Calliope Village came about and the history behind the area.
 To hear the interview click here!